Julia Goldsworthy

 Julia Anne Goldsworthy (born 10 September 1978) is a British politician who served as the Member of Parliament (MP) for Falmouth and Camborne from 2005 until 2010.
 A member of the Liberal Democrats, she was narrowly defeated by 66 votes by the Conservatives in the new Camborne and Redruth constituency following boundary changes.
 In the House of Commons, she served as the Liberal Democrat spokesperson for Communities and Local Government.
-After her defeat, she worked as a special adviser.
+Afterwards, she worked as a special adviser.

 Early life and career

 Goldsworthy was born in Camborne, Cornwall, where her mother was a local teacher.
 She was educated locally at the St Meriadoc Primary School in Camborne before winning a scholarship to the independent Truro School.
 She took a gap year between school and beginning university in 1997, and in 2000 she graduated from Cambridge, with a BA (Hons) degree in History, having read for her degree at Fitzwilliam College.
 She then spent a year at Daiichi University of Economics in the Fukuoka Prefecture, Japan, and the following year completed a Postgraduate Certificate in Economics at Birkbeck College, London, in 2002.

 Between 2002 and 2004, Goldsworthy worked in Westminster as an economics researcher for Matthew Taylor, the Liberal Democrat MP for Truro and St Austell, the seat adjacent to the one she would later represent.
 In 2004, she was appointed as a regeneration officer with the Carrick District Council where she worked until her election to Westminster less than a year later.

 At the 2002 Lambeth Council Elections, Julia contested the Herne Hill ward.
 She polled 486 votes, finishing behind the Labour Party and Green Party.